kubevirt/kubevirtci/README.md

 * `os-3.9` os-3.9 cluster based on the centos7 image, provisioned with openshift-ansible
 * `os-3.9-crio` os-3.9 cluster with CRI-O support based on the centos7 image, provisioned with openshift-ansible
 * `os-3.10.0` os-3.10.0 cluster based on the centos7 image, provisioned with openshift-ansible
+* `os-3.10-crio` os-3.10 cluster with CRI-O support based on the centos7 image, provisioned with openshift-ansible

 ## Versions to use